 Cutting through the noise and distraction enables a calm mind to draw on previous experience to solve problems quickly and easily, broaden perspective and open us up to possibility thinking and opportunity.

 Finding calm starts with the awareness that you can achieve it and scheduling in your first appointment.
 How long you make that appointment is up to you.
 Start with ten to fifteen minutes daily, as less may be ineffective.

 Being grateful for what you have shifts your mindset to be growth oriented, one that cherishes opportunity, growth and personal expansion.
 An attitude of gratitude makes us feel more appreciative, generous and kind.
 It makes us more relaxed.

-Writing down what we are grateful for, in a special journal, or Post –it note elevates our mood.
-Reflecting on previous journal entries and notes is a great reminder to show just how much we have to be grateful for and helps to instill calm.
+Writing down what we are grateful for, in a special journal, or Post-it note elevates our mood.
+Reflecting on previous journal entries and notes is a great reminder to show just how much we have to be grateful for and helps to instil calm.